4GeeksAcademy/blog/blog/how-to-become-a-full-stack-developer.us.md

 As in any job search, it is essential to apply only for jobs that look for professionals that fit your profile, otherwise you will not receive more than bad news.
 For this reason it is very important to read the job proposal very carefully before applying for any job.

 A very good tip is to always keep your CV up to date, with a good presentation and having a good portfolio is essential.
-If you do not know what a portfolio is, we invite you to review our article about what is a must in a [software engineer portfolio](https://4geeksacademy.com/us/software-engineer/software-engineer-portfolio) about portfolio and how to create a great one.
+If you do not know what a portfolio is, we invite you to review our article about what is a must in a [full stack developer portfolio](https://4geeksacademy.com/us/full-stack-developer/full-stack-developer-portfolio), about portfolio and how to create a great one.

 ## Advancing Your Career as a Full Stack Developer

-After starting a [bootcamp](https://4geeksacademy.com/us/coding-campus/online-coding-bootcamp), you can quickly insert yourself into the world of work and from there the learning is enormous.
+After starting an [online bootcamp](https://4geeksacademy.com/us/coding-campus/online-coding-bootcamp), you can quickly insert yourself into the world of work and from there the learning is enormous.
 Every day you will learn some new and after integrating as a Junior level developer, with the experience you can already present yourself as a semi-Senior level developer and then already Senior.
 This promotion is great as the responsibilities are increasing along with a good salary, which characterizes the **full stack development*.

 ## Specialization and Niche Development